thdngan/arboretum/content/_index.md

 That said, the struggle was so worth it!
 I picked up a ton of new knowledge along the way, and this little blog wouldn’t exist without [Jacky Zhao](https://github.com/jackyzha0)'s incredible work.
 Huge thanks for making this possible!

-Also, big shout-out to [Eilleen](https://quartz.eilleeenz.com/) for their ridiculously helpful Quartz [customization log](https://quartz.eilleeenz.com/Quartz-customization-log)—those floating buttons are absolute lifesavers 😉.
+Also, big shout-out to [Eilleen](https://quartz.eilleeenz.com/) for their ridiculously helpful Quartz [customization log](https://quartz.eilleeenz.com/Quartz-customization-log)—those floating buttons are absolute lifesavers!